brucemack/tt07-sb-mixer/docs/math.md

 Jumping ahead, the fundamental concept in the design of a double-balanced mixer is to arrange the circuit in such away that the $\ B$ terms cancel each other, at least conceptually.

-## Where Does the Frequency Shifting Coming Into the Picture?
+## Where Does the Frequency Shifting Come Into the Picture?

 The previous section focused on the $\ w(t) (B_{LT} + B_{RT})$ term of the mixer output: